 How Teachers Organize Visual Schedules

-When it comes to visual schedules, teachers creatively use everything from color coding to school bell synchronization.
+When it comes to visual schedules autism, special education teachers creatively use everything from color coding to school bell synchronization.
 In order to maximize effectiveness, teachers individually organize visual schedules based on the learner’s preferences and personality.
-Every morning, the teacher will arrange the student’s daily schedule and associated learning materials before the student’s arrival.
+Every morning, the teacher will arrange the student’s daily routine and associated learning materials before the student’s arrival.
 This may require them to verify if objects are gathered in task baskets or in handy aprons that special education teachers wear.
 It may be appropriate to empower older students to control and enforce their own schedules.
-For developmentally delayed students, it may be appropriate to physically coach and guide the student through the entire process.
+For developmentally delayed students of those with autism spectrum disorders, it may be appropriate to physically coach and guide students through the entire process when using visual supports.

 Benefits of Visual Schedules

 There are several reasons why visual schedules are both popular and helpful: